mlavi/stageworkshop/documentation/bugs.md

     - Bootstrap from a CVM to get Prism Central, VM images, Calm, and potentially Karbon up and running.
-    - Load and execute Calm blueprints to bootstrap and orchestrate the remainder of the platform, environments, and operations.
+    - Load and execute Calm blueprints to bootstrap and orchestrate the remainder of the platform, environments, and operations because Calm blueprints are portable work artifacts.
     - Adopt any other technologies and point solutions that achieve goals, but refactor towards the basic run-time environments (CVM+PCVM+Calm) when possible.
     - Therefore, it would be ideal to move from Windows+Powershell+database host to:
-      1. Linux VM+Powershell+database host
+      1. Refactor NTNX Commandlets to SSH and RESTful APIs to reduce OS dependencies
-      2. Move database to Era, Linux VM, or container
+      2. Move database from MS-SQL to opensource DB, Era, Linux VM, or container
+      3. Linux VM+Powershell+database host
-      3. Powershell container?
+        1. Powershell container?
-      4. Add APIs, add Python runtime, and refactor?
+      5. Add APIs, add Python runtime, and refactor?
-      5. Drive all containers to Kubernetes/Karbon
+      6. Drive all containers to Kubernetes/Karbon

 ## AutoDC ##
   - See also: [AutoDC](autodc/README.md)